Coronavirus Information For Businesses

 The City of New Rochelle is partnering with State, Westchester County, New Rochelle Chamber of Commerce and New Rochelle Business Improvement District (BID) resources to assist local businesses in dealing with the coronavirus outbreak.

 Reopening of Businesses- PHASE 3Businesses in New York are reopening in phases based on attaining health and safety metrics defined by the State.
-As of May 26, 2020 New Rochelle is entering Phase I of re-opening.
+As of June 23, 2020 New Rochelle is in Phase III of re-opening.

 To prepare for reopening, each business should review the guidelines for their industry on the NY Forward Website.
 All businesses are required to:

-- Review and affirm the guidelines for their industry on the NY Forward Website; and
+- Review and affirm the guidelines for their industry on the NY Forward Website

 - Create a Business Reopening Safety Plan using this template.
 This plan does not need to be submitted to a state agency for approval but must be retained on the premises of the business and must made available to the New York State Department of Health (DOH) or local health or safety